radio-astro/docker-images/README.md

 NOTE: Only use docker on Linux. docker doesn't run nativly on OSX,
       you need to use vagrant, so there is no real benefit.

-NOTE2: there is also a trusted build available under the name ska-sa/papino.
 ```shell
 $ git clone https://github.com/ska-sa/papino
 $ cd papino